ctechfilmuniversity/lecture_ss23_creative_coding_for_beginners/docs/03_slides/ccfb_ss23_11_arrays_slides.md

 ```

 --
-Rule of thumb: don't copy code more than three times.
+Rule of thumb: don't copy similar code more than three times.

 --